devbisme/KiField/docs/usage.rst

                             omit.
 (Leave blank to extract/insert *all* fields.)
       --debug [LEVEL], -d [LEVEL]
                             Print debugging info.
 (Larger LEVEL means more info.)
+      --group, -g           Group components with the same field values into single lines when inserting into spreadsheet and CSV/TSV.
+(Default is to have one component per line)

 Examples
 ------------------------